 Sai Kung is one of the busiest, and most happening places in Hong Kong over any given weekend.
 Everyone from far and wide comes to visit Sai Kung to enjoy its hikes, beaches, country park, and other natural attractions.
 In fact, there’s so much to discover and explore in Sai Kung, that you can keep coming back here every weekend and still have something new to do.

 1. Explore The Sai Kung Town

-For first timers, Sai Kung offers plenty to explore within the town area.
+For first timers, Sai Kung offers plenty to explore within the town.
 From walks along the pier, to restaurants, and quaint cafes.
-One can easily spend a day in Sai Kung just walking around and discovering the town.
+One can easily spend a day in Sai Kung discovering the town.
 Also, there’s always something happening in Sai Kung over the weekends.
 So keep an eye out for that.

 2. Go to High Island Reservoir East Dam